Your city has the best realtors and everything else in between.

 She sends us a Christmas card, calendar, and referral cards at the start of the New Year.

 There’s nothing bad to say about her and we can call her one of the best realtors around.

 She was fairly new to the real estate business when we hired her and she broke down walls for us as buyers.\

 What will she be like as a seller?
 Hopefully as amazing and honest as she was as the buying agent.

 Unfortunately, if we sell we don’t know if we will sell the house privately or hire her.

 I need more feedback from people who have been through the process.

 If you have sold your house without a realtor and want to share your journey please contact me.

 You can stay anonymous.

-As I dig deeper to make sure homeowners in Canada don’t get hosed my upcoming posts are spilling with info.
+As I dig deeper to ensure homeowners in Canada don’t get hosed my upcoming posts are spilling with info.